Shoulder surgery: Dislocated shoulder

 In some cases, arthroscopic surgery is not enough to fix the injured shoulder.
 When the shoulder dislocates too many times and is worn down, the ball and socket are not lined up correctly.
 The socket is worn down and the ball will never sit in it the same.
 After many dislocations the shoulder bones will begin to wear down and chip away.
 When this occurs, another operation must be done.

 The operation is called the Latarjet surgery.
 The procedure involves transfer of the coracoid with its attached muscles to the deficient area over the front of the glenoid.
 This replaces the missing bone and the transferred muscle also acts as an additional muscular strut preventing further dislocations.
-It is an open surgery and requires overnight hospital stay.
-Usually a 4-6 month recovery.
+It is an open surgery and requires an overnight hospital stay and usually a 4-6 month recovery.